rishusingh022/staffing-pipeline-backend/readme.md

 ## Description
 This is a mini project conducted in parallel with Code Academy 2023.
 This is a portal which allows the Mckinsey employees to:
-- view dashboards (charts, graphs and statistics of the studies)
+- View dashboards (charts, graphs and statistics of the studies)
-- view practitioners
+- View practitioners
-- view studies
+- View studies
-- analyse and view case studies
+- Analyse and view case studies
-- assigning studies to practitioners
+- Assigning studies to practitioners

 The application has three types of users:
 - Practitioners